spinning plants

 rose

-- incredibly soft. shiny and very pretty
+- incredibly soft; shiny and very pretty

-- quite difficult to spin. wanted to go thin. joins were tough, it’s quite slippery
+- joins were tough, it’s quite slippery

 - needed slow and careful drafting because of the above - I brought my wheel down to a lower ratio which is rare